adrianlopezjeje/backend/README.md

     - `app/media`: contains the code to deal with media files.
     - `app.js`: main file of the express application.

- - `/test`: contains the code of the test application.
+ - `/test`: contains the code to test the application.
-    - `test/assets`: contains assets for test.
+    - `test/assets`: contains assets for the test.
     - `test/routes`: contains the code to test the routes.
-    - `index.js`: main file of the test application.
+    - `index.js`: main file of the test.

- - `index.js`: main file of the node.js application.
+ - `index.js`: main file of the Node.js application.
  - `.gitignore`: specifies intentionally untracked files that Git should ignore.
  - `Dockerfile`: contains all commands to build docker images.
  - `docker-compose.yml`: configures docker application’s services, networks, volumes and more.